Ministerial Conference: Eleventh ministerial conference

 The WTO's 11th Ministerial Conference was held in Buenos Aires, Argentina, from 11 to 13 December 2017.
 It was chaired by Minister Susana Malcorra of Argentina.
 The Conference ended with a number of ministerial decisions, including on fisheries subsidies and e-commerce duties, and a commitment to continue negotiations in all areas.

 Twelfth ministerial conference

-The agreement to host the 12th WTO Ministerial Conference in Nur-Sultan, Kazakhstan was signed on October 30, 2019.
-The Ministerial Conference was scheduled for June 8-11, 2020, but was postponed and took place in June 2022 in Geneva, Switzerland, due to the COVID-19 pandemic.
+The agreement to host the 12th WTO Ministerial Conference in Nur-Sultan, Kazakhstan was signed on 30 October 2019.
+The Ministerial Conference was scheduled for 8–11 June 2020, but was postponed and took place in June 2022 in Geneva, Switzerland, due to the COVID-19 pandemic.
 It ran from 12 to 17 June 2022: although it was initially scheduled to end on 15 June, the meeting was extended by two days to allow more time for negotiations.

-13th ministerial conference
+Thirteenth ministerial conference

-Two proposals have been received to host the thirteenth Ministerial Conference, from Cameroon and from the United Arab Emirates.
+Two proposals were received to host the thirteenth Ministerial Conference, from Cameroon and from the United Arab Emirates (UAE).
+It took place in Abu Dhabi, United Arab Emirates, from 26 February to 2 March 2024, and was chaired by Thani bin Ahmed Al Zeyoudi, the UAE's Minister of State for Foreign Trade.
+A concluding Ministerial Declaration was issued on the final day of the conference.

+Fourteenth ministerial conference

+MC14 is scheduled to take place during March 2026, with Cameroon provisionally (as of October 2024) confirmed as the venue.